SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 #              !!
 THIS IS WHERE AXLE ORIENTATION MATTERS !!
    - Orient the Drive roller assembly so that the one-way bearing locks in the filament unload/eject direction.
 This can be verified by holding one of the outer drive rollers and rotating the center drive roller.
 It should lock when the center roller is rotated outward (i.e. driving filament away from the ERCF).
 - 3.6 Install the opposite side Support part to assembly pressing in the D shaft end and securing with (3) 3x12 FHCS screws.
 Make sure there is no spring tension on the Tensioner arm for this step.
+- 3.7 Insert a section of bowden tube into the ECAS until it bottoms out/butts against the Tensioner Mnt behind the ECAS.
+Place a locking clip in the ECAS (if you don't have these, an stl file is provided to print the locking clips).
+2.5mm ID tubing is recommended to ensure good stiffness and minimal "buckling" of filament in the driven filament path.
+Cut your section of tubing a little long for the location of the buffer and the run to the ERCF slot position.
+You can fine tune/trim the length after installtion of the buffer.

 # Tuning